AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Experiments

 \subsubsection{\textbf{Mobility on advanced detectors}}

 To further verify the transferability of AdvReal to the latest detectors, we evaluated various adversarial attack methods on three state-of-the-art (SOTA) detectors: YOLOv8 (2023s), YOLOv11 (2024s), and YOLOv12 (2025s).
-As shown in Tab.~\ref{tab:performance}, the results indicate that AdvReal consistently produces significantly lower Precision, Recall, and F1-Scores across all detectors, underscoring its superior effectiveness in degrading object detection performance.
-Specifically, on YOLOv8, AdvReal achieved Precision, Recall, and F1-Score values of $56.55\%$, $32.68\%$, and $70.26\%$, respectively, outperforming all other methods.
-Similarly, on YOLOv11 and YOLOv12, AdvReal demonstrated outstanding performance, attaining Precision values of $66.37\%$ and $82.63\%$, Recall values of $32.47\%$ and $29.87\%$, and F1-Scores of $43.60\%$ and $43.88\%$, respectively.
-In contrast, methods such as AdvPatch, AdvTshirt, and AdvTexture performed substantially worse, particularly in Recall and F1-Score metrics.
-Notably, although AdvCaT performed reasonably well in Precision and F1-Score, its Recall value was excessively high (nearly $99\%$), indicating a weaker disruptive capability against the detection models.
-Overall, AdvReal demonstrated superior transferability across different detectors, confirming its robustness and generalization for cross-model adversarial attacks.
+As shown in Tab.~\ref{tab:performance}, the results indicate that AdvReal consistently yields significantly lower Precision, Recall, and F1-Scores across all detectors, highlighting its superior effectiveness in degrading object detection performance.
+Specifically, on YOLOv8, AdvReal achieved Precision, Recall, and F1-Score values of 56.55\%, 32.68\%, and 70.26\%, respectively, outperforming all other methods.
+Similarly, on YOLOv11 and YOLOv12, AdvReal demonstrated outstanding performance, attaining Precision values of 66.37\% and 82.63\%, Recall values of 32.47\% and 29.87\%, and F1-Scores of 43.60\% and 43.88\%, respectively.
+In contrast, methods such as AdvPatch, AdvTshirt, and AdvTexture performed substantially worse, particularly in the Recall and F1-Score metrics.
+Notably, although AdvCaT performed reasonably well in Precision and F1-Score, its Recall value was exceptionally high (nearly 99\%), indicating a weaker disruptive capability against the detection models.
+Overall, AdvReal exhibited superior transferability across different detectors, confirming its robustness and generalization in cross-model adversarial attacks.